 Epic Pass – Vail Resorts owns basically all the resorts on I-70.
 So, if you plan on skiing 2x a year or more than four days, you should definitely consider buying a pass.
 Important to note that you can’t get discounted passes on Liftopia for Epic Resorts aka Vail-owned resorts.

 Rocky Mountain Super Pass – With this super pass, you get Winter Park/Mary Jane + Copper + Days at Crested Butte, and Steamboat.
 It is a total steal if you want to ski in a few areas.

 Mountain Collective – A great ski pass for Colorado, California, Utah, New Mexico, or Wyoming.
 It includes two days at Aspen/Snowmass, Telluride, Jackson Hole, Taos, Squaw Valley, Sun Valley, and a few other amazing resorts.

 Epic Pass – I-70 Resorts

-I have a FULL guide to Vail here + my favorite places to ski
+I have a FULL guide to Vail here + my favorite places to ski.

-The Ritz-Carlton Bachelor Gulch is the ideal place to stay with ski-in/ski-out condos and houses, outdoor pools and hot tubs and a great fire pit for Après Ski (here is what to wear!).
-If you’re looking for less expensive accommodations stay in Avon.
-Shuttles can get you to the slopes from Avon with no problem.
+The Ritz-Carlton Bachelor Gulch is the ideal place to stay with ski-in/ski-out condos and houses, outdoor pools, hot tubs, and a great fire pit for après ski (here is what to wear!).
+If you’re looking for less expensive accommodations, stay in Avon.
+Shuttles get you to the slopes from here with no problem.

 Winter Park + Copper Mountain